talhashafeeq-coder/Flask_beginner_friendly/readme.md

 ```bash
 python run.py  # Or flask run
 ```
-The backend will be available at `http://127.0.0.1:5000/`<br>
+The backend will be available at `http://127.0.0.1:5000/`

 ## 📊 Database Tables
-The backend consists of the following database tables:<br>
+The backend consists of the following database tables:

 1. **Config.py** - Handles database connection.<br>
 2. **Add Courses** - Stores added courses.<br>